The universal language of dance was spoken freely at the annual pizza party for new...

-The UA SALT Center
+The UA SALT Center, an International Model

 With the prevalence of ADHD, autism, learning disabilities and intellectual disabilities on the rise, the UA's SALT Center is a model for serving students with such conditions.

 The University of Arizona's Strategic Alternative Learning Techniques Center is recognized in a new survey as an international model for higher education institutions when it comes to aiding students with learning and attention challenges.

 While no national organization ranks such programs, Japanese researcher Nobutaka Matsumura, a professor at Japan's Kansai University, set out to complete an international survey of comparable programs in Japan, Australia, Europe and across the U.S., including those in Colorado, Illinois and Texas.